zdannar/resume/resume.md

 to develop and learn new and old technologies.
 I am looking forward to tomorrow's problems as an opportunity to better myself today.

+## Work History

 Senior System Administrator/DevOps
 Pulsara
 April 2015 – Present (1 year 4 months)Bozeman MT.

-Engineer, administer and automate application code and infrastructure using principles of immutable infrastructure.
-This includes machine image creation, firewalls, network, security and backups deployed using repeatable processes with no on server administrative actions.

-As a member of pulsara, I automate application code and infrastructure deployments using principles of immutable infrastructure.
+As a member of Pulsara, I automate application code and infrastructure deployments using principles of immutable infrastructure.
 This includes machine image creation, firewalls, network, security and backups deployed using repeatable processes without manual server administrative actions.

-Company Impact:
+__Company Impact:__

 * Replaced single point of failure database node with highly available Galera MySQL cluster split across AWS availability zones.